sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 * Your promotion is valid from **October 1st, 2024 until December 31st, 2024**.
 * The **regular sales price** for the **coffee machine** (material number: `COFFEE_MACHINE`) is **500 Euro**.
 * In the **Coupon Management** service, you are planning to create a multi-code coupon with the ID **COFFEELOVER**.
-* As the target group **coffee lovers** in the **Heidelberg** region includes 100 contacts, you want to create 100 unique coupon codes for those customers, each of which can be redeemed only once by a customer.
-Once the unique coupon codes are created, your marketing system can read and can distribute them to the 100 customers that are part of the promotional campaign.
+* As the target group **coffee lovers** in the **Heidelberg** region consists of **100** contacts, you want to create **100 unique coupon codes** for those customers, each of which can be **redeemed only once** by a customer.
+Once the unique coupon codes are created, your marketing system can read and distribute them to the customers that are part of the promotional campaign.

 As a second step, you create the following promotion for your Heidelberg store (business unit ID: FC01): Buy a coffee machine and show the coupon COFFEELOVER and get 50 Euro off.
 * You are planning to generate 200 coupon codes and read them.